marceljaeger-a/Vocablo/Vocablo/Documentation.docc/How to use ActionReactingService in the App.md

-# How to use ActionReactingService in an App
+# How to use ActionReactingService

-An article that explain how the API works and how you use it.
+An article that explain how the Service works and how you use it.

 @Metadata {
     @Available(macOS,introduced: "14.0")